Two results on the Dunkl maximal operator: Introduction

 where $C=C(p)$ is a constant independent of $f$. \end{enumerate} \end{theo}

-We will see that we can use sharply the previous theorem in order to refine the scalar maximal theorem.
-More precisely, our first result will be the following one, where we denote by $2\gamma$ the degree of homogeneity of the measure $\mu_\kappa^W$.
+We will see that we can use the previous theorem in order to refine the scalar maximal theorem.
+More precisely, our first result is the following, where we denote by $2\gamma$ the degree of homogeneity of the measure $\mu_\kappa^W$.